Ductile Iron Cylinder Sleeves PowerBore

 Virtually Any Material

 Having your own foundry has its advantages.
 We can cast virtually any ferrous material that you can find in the ASTM manuals or dream up yourself (but try not to get carried away).
+As a result, our cylinder liners are always the highest quality available anywhere.
 You can view a simple breakdown of some of our more common material here (pdf).

 Why Use Ductile Iron Cylinder Sleeves